Skip to content

 Finding calm has been challenging over the past two years.
 I’ve learned that adding layers, complexity, and several concepts can create more confusion than clarity.

-The fastest way to find calm in community building is to keep things simple.
-(Which isn’t easy.)
-This framework became what is now called the CALM Method™, which I’ve developed and improved over the years to come up with the best way for me to help myself, clients, and community members quickly find calm in the process of building, launching, and growing an online paid community.
+This framework became what is now called the CALM Method™.
+I’ve developed and improved it over the years.
+My goal was to come up with the best way to help myself, clients, and community members quickly find calm.
+This is especially useful in the process of building, launching, and growing an online paid community.

 Clarity of your unique concept.